antononcube/PythonForPrediction-blog/MarkdownDocuments/Code-generation-by-examples.md

   </tbody>
 </table>

-Testing for speed and correctness is helps making more adequate designs for agentic translation architectures like the ones described in the article ["Day 6 – Robust code generation combining grammars and LLMs"](https://raku-advent.blog/2025/12/06/day-6-robust-code-generation-combining-grammars-and-llms/), [AA1, AAn1].
+Testing for speed and correctness helps to make more adequate designs for agentic translation architectures like the ones described in the article ["Day 6 – Robust code generation combining grammars and LLMs"](https://raku-advent.blog/2025/12/06/day-6-robust-code-generation-combining-grammars-and-llms/), [AA1, AAn1].

 ---